-The level of solar activity is promising- on the scale 0-9, 2-3 is the most frequent but 4-9 is the most desirable.
-Check out auroraforecast.is to see whether the upcoming couple of days show something promising.
+The level of solar activity is promising- on a scale of 0-9, 2-3 is the most frequent but 4-9 is the most desirable.
+Check out auroraforecast.is to see whether an upcoming couple of days show something promising.
 What you want to look at is the Kp-index aka the 0-9 scale.

 Northern Lights in the sky

 WHY SHOULD YOU SEE THE NORTHERN LIGHTS IN REYKJAVIK?

 Why Reykjavik out of all the places?
 Here are some irrefutable reasons:

 No other capital is far enough north to be within the aurora zone.
 Being so close to the North Pole, Iceland has 8 whole months to enjoy the auroras and is the only capital city blessed with this phenomenon.
 Plus, ocean currents keep the average daily temperature above freezing even in the dead of winter, so you won’t be as cold as you may think watching them.